• Skip to primary navigation

 David J. Pinsky MD Endowed Professor of Cardiovascular Medicine

-Associate Professor, Cardiovascular Medicine, Department of Internal Medicine, and Department of Human Genetics, University of Michigan
+Professor, Cardiovascular Medicine, Department of Internal Medicine, and Department of Human Genetics, University of Michigan

 Director, Michigan Biological Research Initiative on Sex Differences